First Simulations of Axion Minicluster Halos: Early Universe simulation

 The linear growth of gravitational perturbations of a scalar field is generally hampered by the ``quantum" or gradient pressure at length scales smaller than the comoving axion Jeans wavelength, which is smaller than our resolution at all times and only comparable at the initial time $z_i\simeq 10^6$ deep in the radiation domination epoch where gravity is still frozen for our moderate perturbations.

 In order to sample our density field into particles, we first smooth the density into a 1024$^3$ grid of $\sim \mathrm{mpc}$ grid-spacing.
 We then compute the density normalised to the average $n_i=\rho_i/\bar \rho$.
 The sum of the normalised density is by definition $\sum_i n_i =1024^3$ so we create a number of particles equal to $floor(n_i)$ and distribute them around the grid point $i$ with coordinates displaced by a Gaussian probability distribution with standard deviation equal to half the grid spacing $L/2048$.
 We decide whether to put a last particle or not by sampling a binomial distribution with probability $n_i-floor(n_i)$.
 This procedure does not produce exactly a set of $1024^3$ particles -- in this case it felt short by 28783 -- but the sampling is adequate for our purposes.
-We checked that the resulting dimensionless power spectrum $\Delta^2$ coincides with the original grid up to momenta $k\sim 1500$ pc$^{-1}$, above which white-noise from discretisation kicks in.
+We checked that the resulting dimensionless power spectrum $\Delta^2$ coincides with the original grid up to momenta $k\sim 1500$ pc$^{-1}$ (cf. \cref{fig:ps}), above which white-noise from discretization kicks in.
 Note that at these scales $\Delta^2$ is already decreasing.

-The velocities of the particles are set to zero, which is compatible with the last smoothing procedure.
+The velocities of the particles at $z=10^6$ should reflect the original free-streaming, denoted $v_f$, plus the gravitational acceleration exerted from $z\sim 10^{12}$ until $z=10^6$ during the so-called ``linear evolution" (see below), $v_g$.
+Both $v_f, v_g$ can be estimated assuming they would be independent,

+We have already argued that the density modes available in our grid are below the Jean's length at $z\sim 10^6$.
+Indeed our estimate of the free-streaming velocity $v_f$ is also smaller than $v_g$ for the modes available after smoothing because $(k L_1)_{\rm max}=2\pi\times 512/24\sim 134.0$.
+Essentially, both approaches are the same and thus offer the same conclusion: free-streaming is irrelevant at $z\sim 10^6$ in our simulation.
+The gravitational component has been estimated from the variance of density fluctuations assuming a constant density field at $z\gtrsim 10^6$.
+This is reasonable because the gravitational potential is suppressed by a higher power of $k$ in the denominator and thus it is mostly sensitive to modes on $1/L_1$-scales, which have been completely frozen already at $z\gtrsim 10^{8}$ according to Eq.~\eqref{eq:comino} and Eq.~\eqref{eq:gravino}.
+In the linear and radiation dominated regime, the solution to Euler's equation, $\dot {\bf v} + H{\bf v} + \nabla \Phi/a=0$ (here $a$ denotes the scale factor $a=1/(1+z)$) for the peculiar velocity field of the DM fluid with a constant density contrast $\delta(x)$ solves to